The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

 If you've completed any university- or college-level courses (or anticipate completing any before starting at Waterloo), it's possible you may receive transfer credits for those courses.

-- You'll automatically be enrolled by our staff in first-year courses for the fall term.
+- You'll automatically be enrolled by our staff in first-year courses for the fall.
 Once your transfer credits have been received, we will work with you to adjust your schedule appropriately.

 - You'll request all your courses in Quest yourself in future terms.
-You can view information on registering for courses for your winter term.
+You can view information on how to request your courses for your winter term.

 If you were expecting transfer credits and didn't receive a Transfer Credit Letter officially granting them, then assessment of your transfer credits may have been delayed.
 This is often because we require further information (e.g., a complete course outline or a final official transcript) before making a final assessment.